MIT 24-Hour Challenge 2026 presents:

 Approximately 30% of the MIT undergraduate student body identifies as the first in their family to attend college (first generation) and/or low income.
 The First Generation and/or Low-Income (FLI) Program engages students at every stage of their journey at MIT—before they step on campus, throughout their academic careers, and as they walk across the stage to accept their diplomas.
 The FLI Program provides holistic advising and programming grounded in four pillars of student success: Academics, Community, Professional Development, and Advocacy.

-Students stand with President KornbluthFLI Welcome Dinner 2023
+Students stand with President KornbluthFLI Senior Celebration 2025

 Giving Activity